adamsilver/maintainablecss.com-jekyll/_chapters/09-versioning.md

 description: Learn how MaintainableCSS makes it really easy to upgrade and AB test modules for rapidly evolving websites.
 ---

-We may need to have multiple versions of the same module in the codebase at the same time.
-For example we may want to AB test two different versions of a Basket to see which converts better.
+We may need multiple versions of the same module at any given time.
+For example we may want to AB test two different versions of a basket to see which converts better.

-This is easy.
-Just duplicate the module and give each a unique name:
+To do this, we just need to duplicate the module and give it a unique name.
+For example for a the basket we may have:

 	/* existing module (variant A) */
 	.basket {}

+	.basket-componentEtc {}

 	/* new version (variant B) */
 	.basketVariant2 {}

+	.basketVariant2-componentEtc {}

 This way we can maintain two versions during testing until we settle on the best one.